Data Visualization Tools and Techniques: How to Use Them in Business

 Also in this category: Plotly is a popular platform mainly focused on developing data apps with Python.
 It offers rich data visualization tools and techniques and enables integrations with ChatGPT and LLMs to create visualizations using prompts.
 Plotly’s open-source libraries for Python, R, JavaScript, F#, Julia, and other programming languages help developers create various interactive visualizations, including complex maps, animations, and 3D charts.
 So if you focus on Python software development services, consider adding Plotly to your toolset.

-If MongoDB is a part of your stack, consider also MongoDB Charts for your MongoDB data.
-It seamlessly integrates with the core platform’s tools and offers various features for creating charts and dashboards.
+If MongoDB is a part of your stack, consider also Atlas Charts for your MongoDB data.
+It seamlessly integrates with the core platform’s tools and offers various features for creating charts and dashboards with prompts or customizable templates and components.

 Image credit: Microsoft

 Kibana is the part of the ELK Stack that turns data into actionable insights.
-It’s built on and designed to work with Elasticsearch data.
+It’s built on and designed to work with Elasticsearch.
 This exclusivity, however, does not prevent it from being one of the best data visualization tools for log data.
-Kibana allows you to explore various big data visualization techniques in data science — interactive charts, maps, histograms, etc.
+Kibana allows you to explore different types of data visualization techniques — interactive charts, maps, histograms, etc.

 Image credit: Elasticsearch